FangzhouYuan/alphafold-pegasus/README.md

 A Pegasus Workflow for running [Alphafold](https://github.com/deepmind/alphafold) model's inference pipeline regarding protein structure prediction.
 The current workflow is regarding the Multiple Sequence Alignment (MSA) and Feature Generation steps, which produce a `features.pkl` file that can be later used in protein structure inference stage using the Alphafold model parameters.
 The workflow is currently limited to the Alphafold `monomer-system` model preset by default.
+The workflow is set to run in `sharedfs` mode with no input staging and symlinking turned on.

 ## Container